zohde/rbk-toy-problems-1/chat-client-fixme/README.md

 **Note!** Please make comments above your changes so we can easily find them!

-* [ ] As soon as you submit a new message, you should check for new messages.
+* [done] As soon as you submit a new message, you should check for new messages.
-* [ ] Create an update mechanism that's timed - the page should automatically get new messages every 1-3 seconds
+* [done] Create an update mechanism that's timed - the page should automatically get new messages every 1-3 seconds
 * [ ] Clear out the message submit area (area at the bottom where you enter username and message) after you submit a message.

 ###Available Resources for this Prompt